Caddy - Reverse Proxy with Pi-hole Local DNS Setup

 1. Make sure you can access the root.crt file through the file manager on Android.
 This can be done, for example, by putting the file on Google Drive, Synology Drive or Proton Drive.

-2. Then go to the Android file manager en select your Drive in the navigation and install the certificate by tapping root.crt
+3. Then select your Drive in the navigation and install the certificate by tapping root.crt.

 Read other notes